Spread the Word in Your Community

 - Academic groups focused on early education – local colleges or universities

 - Social Service Coalitions

 The sample email below could help with your initial outreach, but any way you reach out to build relationships can help further the campaign.

 Once you formally engage them in the effort, you can use the other materials in this toolkit to conduct education activities together, such as co-authoring an op-ed in the local newspaper; attending a town hall meeting together to highlight this issue for your elected officials; or scheduling a joint meeting with your elected officials or staff.

-As someone who is focused on issues affecting babies and toddlers [INSERT MORE SPECIFICITY IF NECESSARY], I am reaching out about a new initiative in which you may be interested.
+As someone who is focused on issues affecting babies and toddlers [INSERT MORE SPECIFICITY IF NECESSARY], I am reaching out about an initiative in which you may be interested.

-As you likely know, the first three years of a baby’s life have an enormous impact on how she learns and grows throughout her lifetime, with more than one million new neural connections forming every second.
-And you know what’s at stake: When babies have nurturing relationships, early learning experiences, and good nutrition, those neural connections are stimulated and strengthened, laying a strong foundation for the rest of their lives.
+As you likely know, the first three years of a baby’s life have an enormous impact on how they learn and grow throughout their lifetime, with more than one million new neural connections forming every second.
+And you know what’s at stake: When babies have nurturing relationships, positive early learning experiences, and good health and nutrition, those neural connections are stimulated and strengthened, laying a strong foundation for the rest of their lives.
 Yet opportunities to grow and flourish are not shared equally by all infants, toddlers, and families, reflecting past and present systemic racism and barriers to critical resources.
 If our nation is to thrive, we must ensure that every baby has what they need to reach their full potential.

 Given [YOUR/YOUR ORGANIZATION’S FOCUS ON EARLY CHILDHOOD ISSUES], I am reaching out to let you know about Think Babies™, a call to action for federal and state policymakers to prioritize the needs of infants, toddlers and their families and invest in our future.